-a) (10pts).
-In Lab 1, you configured the button by using a pullup resistor.
+a).
+(10 pts) In Lab 1, you configured the button by using a pullup resistor.
 However, as you learned in class, the input pins also have the ability to activate an internal pullup resistor.
 Write the C code (setting registers DDRx, etc) below to activate the internal pullup resistor of pin PC4.
 Also give the "Arduino" version using functions we discussed in class to set pins.
 Instructor sign off required: You should also implement this and show the instructor the functionality of using your button in Problem 5 without the resistor.

-$^{^1\}mathrm{As}$ an example, for the BLUE LED, which drops 3.2V the voltage across the corresponding resistor will be 1.8V (since 1.8V + 3.2V = 5.0V).
+$^1\mathrm{As}$ an example, for the BLUE LED, which drops 3.2V the voltage across the corresponding resistor will be 1.8V (since 1.8V + 3.2V = 5.0V).

 Problem 5.
 For this problem you should complete the sections in morse.c where STUDENT CODE is indicated.
 To do this problem, you will need to include morse.c and morse.h in your sketch (use the menu Sketch->Add File.
-To call functions from morse.c, you will need to put #include "morse.h" in your main sketch file.
+To call functions from morse.c, you will need to put #include "morse.h" in your main sketch file (note that it should be in quotes, not in < >).

 Complete the morse.c code so you will be able to send Morse code blinks.
-You should make sure that you are able to specify any of LED_RED, LED_GREEN, or LED_BLUE as the LED to output blinks or any combination of them (e.g. LED_BLUE | LED_RED).
+You should make sure that you are able to specify any of LED\RED, LED\GREEN, or LED\BLUE as the LED to output blinks or any combination of them (e.g. LED\BLUE | LED\RED).
 I would recommend creating helper functions that turn on or off LEDs so if you switch the pin that controls the LEDs, you only have to change code in one or two places.
 All of the code described here should be in a single program that runs at the same time.

-You must also turn in your code for all parts of this problem by visiting http://cse.unl.edu/~cse236/handin/.
+You must also turn in your code for all parts of this problem by visiting http://cse.unl.edu/~handin/.
 Failing to electronically turn in your code will result in a 10 point penalty on this assignment.
 Points may also be deducted for coding errors, poor style, or poor commenting.
 Note, you do not need to turn in a printout of your code for this assignment.

-a) (5pts).
-In morse.c, the Morse blink pattern (dots and dashes) for each character are stored in a single byte.
+a).
+(5 pts) In morse.c, the Morse blink pattern (dots and dashes) for each character are stored in a single byte.
 Read the code and describe how this is done and what the meaning of each bit is.

-b) (10pts).
-Now write the C code to turn on and off the LEDs by setting the registers (e.g. DDRx, etc.).
+b).
+(10 pts) Now write the C code to turn on and off the LEDs by setting the registers (e.g. DDRx, etc.).
 What pins did you connect the LEDs to?
 How did you configure these pins as output?
 How do you turn the LED on and off?
 Make sure to include the relevant code here.

-c) (10pts).
-Write code that will blink "Hi W" when the board starts with "Hi" blinked with the green LED and "W" blinked using the red and blue together.
+c).
+(10 pts) Write code that will blink "Hi W" when the board starts with "Hi" blinked with the green LED and "W" blinked using the red and blue together.
 Instructor sign off required, no written answer needed.

-e) (10pts).
-Finally, implement code that will turn on the Red, Green, or Blue led if the Morse code for 'r', 'g', or 'b' is entered, respectively.
+e).
+(10 pts) Finally, implement code that will turn on the Red, Green, or Blue led if the Morse code for 'r', 'g', or 'b' is entered, respectively.
 Keep the LED on for approximately 1 second and then turn it back off.
 Instructor sign off required, no written answer needed.

-Do not forget to fill in the amount of time you spent on this assignment in Question 1.
+Do not forget to fill in the amount of time you spent on this assignment and resources you used in Question 1.